The Inca Empire

 The empire was so large that it was divided into four administrative regions:

 Contisuyu was the smallest region and covered the southern coast to the modern day department of Arequipa.

 The Incas did not leave a written record of their history as they never developed a written language.
 Its history has been passed on orally from generation to generation in the form of myths and legends.
-The history of the Incas is endlessly fascinating and what we know from them and the civilization they developed is from discoveries made by archeologists.
-Inca artifacts, tools, textiles, pottery and art have helped archeologist understand their culture and how it impacts modern Andean society in Peru.
+The history of the Incas is endlessly fascinating and what we know from them and the civilization they developed is from discoveries made by archaeologists.
+Inca artifacts, tools, textiles, pottery and art have helped archaeologist understand their culture and how it impacts modern Andean society in Peru.